Gian Paolo Barbieri was born in 1935 in Via Mazzini into a family of textile merchants.

 It was in his father’s textile factory that he first acquired the skills that would help him in his fashion photography.
 He quickly made his first steps into the world of film and theatre, becoming an actor, cameraman and costume designer and even landing a small non-speaking role in Luchino Visconti’s “Medea.”

 American film noir represents an important foundation and reference point for him as he learnt how special lighting could make the already beautiful actresses appear even more alluring.
 Through cinema he learnt about a sense of movement but it also offered the opportunity to bring Italian fashion from a white stage and studio into the outside world thereby giving it an entirely new soul.

-With the opportunity to move to Rome, and thanks to the first photos shot in pure Dolce Vita climate, Barbieri accepts the offer to work in Paris since was defined talented in fashion photography.
-In this way, he begins his career as an assistant to the photographer of Harper’s Bazaar, Tom Kublin, for a brief but intense period, since Kublin will later miss for an ictus only 20 days later.
+With the opportunity to move to Rome and thanks to his first photographs shot in pure “Dolce Vita” climate, Barbieri accepts the offer to work in Paris since he was already regarded as talented in the field of fashion photography.
+This marks the start of his career as assistant to the photographer of Harpers’ Bazaar’s Tom Kublin, a brief but intense period.

-Gian Paolo Barbieri is the 2018 recipient of the distinguished Lucie Award for Outstanding Achievement in Fashion.
+In 2018 Gian Paolo Barbieri received the prestigious Lucie Award in New York for his ‘Outstanding Achievement in Fashion.’

 In June 2022, ‘The Man and the Beauty, the first documentary film made about the life and work of the artist won the audience award in the Biografilm Art & Music section of the Biografilm Festival 2022 in Bologna.